jeansanch/bank_transaction_sim/README.md

 # bank_transaction_sim

 This is a simulator of bank transactions.
-Due to it being a Proof of Concept (POC) or just a Demo, it won't have the correct structure that a software like this should have.
+Due to it being a just a Demo, it won't have the correct structure that a software like this should have.
 But I feel necessary to document how the correct structure should look like as far as I know.

 ## Correct Structure